BridgePhase/ctf/README.md

 [![Build Status](https://travis-ci.org/BridgePhase/ctf.svg?branch=master)](https://travis-ci.org/BridgePhase/ctf)

-## Description
+## Background

 _Consider the Following_ is an application built to demonstrate various ways of interacting with data from [openFDA](https://open.fda.gov).
-Our goal is to use the data they provide dealing with food recalls, adverse medical events, and medical devices to create a site that provides meaningful information to its users.
+Our goal is to use the data they provide dealing with food recalls, adverse events related to medicines, and medical devices to create a site that provides meaningful information to its users.
 The application grabs the user's attention by presenting dynamically-generated headlines in a carousel on the homepage.
 These headlines provide an easy-to-read view of highlights on the openFDA data.
-After that, the user has various ways to interact with the data including: prescribed queries (medical devices), geo-location based queries (food recalls), and open text-search (medicines and adverse events).
-Make sure to visit [About the Project](http://considerbridgephase.com/ctf/#/about), on the live environment to see the background behind _Consider the Following_.
+After that, the user has various ways to interact with the data including: prescribed queries, geo-location based queries, and open text-search.
+Visit [About the Project](http://considerbridgephase.com/ctf/#/about), on to see the background behind _Consider the Following_.

 From a technical perspective, we created a fully-automated build and deployment process driven by Travis CI, and used Docker along with Amazon Web Services to provide a scalable application.
 In order to handle query limitations from the openFDA API, we also created a simple, yet usable, [caching strategy](documentation/Caching.md).

-Take _[Consider the Following](http://considerbridgephase.com)_ for a test drive!

-## See it in action, on your own terms
+We managed our project in an Agile manner using milestones as sprint markers.
+Initially our sprints were two days long but as the extensions were given, we moved to three day sprints.
+During this time we performed testing activities which included a bug-bash session and a performance load test.

 All you need to get started is a Java Development Kit 7+ on your environment `path`.
 Clone the repository and from the main repository directory execute the command: